Curriculum and School Improvement

 Mississippi is a member of the Making Schools Work network.

-Advisory Council Member: Wendy Clemons, bureau director, Professional Development, Mississippi Department of Education
+Advisory Council Member: Tom Wallace, bureau director, Career and Technical Education, Mississippi Department of Education

 Schools, districts and states contract with SREB to implement Making Schools Work and receive targeted school improvement services such as professional development, instructional coaching and technical assistance.